Mente, Vida y Sociedad is a non-profit organization dedicated to the study of consciousness, ecology and social ethics.

 Agustina Risolo

-Agustina holds a BA in Business Administration and an MA in Marketing from the Universidad Católica Argentina.
-She has worked thirteen years for multinational companies in executive positions in Latin America and Europe.
-In 2011 in Buenos Aires, Argentina, she founded Mente, Vida y Sociedad (Mind, Life and Society), a center for the study of consciousness, ecology and social ethics.
-In addition to organising numerous courses within the framework of the centre, Agustina was in charge of study circles focused on Ethics organised by the Dalai Lama Foundation in Barcelona and Buenos Aires.
+Agustina holds a degree in Business Administration and a post-graduate degree in Marketing from the Universidad Católica Argentina.
+She worked for multinational companies in management positions in Buenos Aires and Barcelona.
+In 2011, she founded Mente, Vida y Sociedad in Buenos Aires, Argentina, a center for the study of consciousness, ecology, and social and political ethics.

 Juan Manuel Cincunegui de la Vega